data-mechanics/course-2016-spr-proj/ciestu12_sajarvis/README.md

 By using *k-means* and setting *k* to be *x* fewer than the number of existing stops, we can determine which *x* stops are best to remove from existing routes: the *k* stops nearest the cluster means (and only one stop per mean) would be the ones to persist.

+Here are the data sets we have to help solve this problem, along with why we believe they're helpful.

 # The Data Sets Involved
 TODO add descriptions for each of these